 A tool named Stock movement journal will help you to see if all your changes have been made.
 This includes changes made by any user, customer, or via the external API.

-Go to Sales > Point of sale > Stock movement journal.
-There you should find a list of all the actions that have been made.
+You should find a list of all the actions that have been made in:

 For example, on the above screenshot, we can see that the Admin named Jon has edited a product page (product id = 2) and changed the quantity for the product in a point of sale/warehouse (id = 541) from 0 to 10 units.